 It was once thought that menopause was the fix for migraine.
 It seems that about 60% of women see an improvement with menopause.
 For some, they only get them occasionally whereas others see improvements in the intensity of attacks.

 It was refreshing to hear Dr. Ailani being so positive about the options for all kinds of hormonal migraine.
-She clearly works closely with her patients to develop individualized plan.
+She clearly works closely with her patients to develop an individualized plan.
 She is passionate about helping her patients know what to do for migraine headaches.
 This was an interview worth seeing.
-You will soon see blogs here about hormones and migraine and we will definitely refer to this interview, Dr. Ailani’s published research as well as other resources.

-Please note that none of the information or views expressed above is a substitute for doing your own research including consulting with your doctor.
+Please note that the information or views expressed above are not a substitute for doing your own research including consulting with your doctor.
+Do not alter your migraine care without consulting your doctor.